Waldbröl Observatory is a training and research facility for astronomy groups at educational institutions.

 In our optical laboratory under the telescope room we will place the temperature-stabilized and fiber-coupled spectrograph of the large telescope and set up a small optical workshop.
 With different optics (lenses, mirrors, gratings, lasers) we will be able to perform different experiments on geometrical and wave optics.
 To enable our large telescope to perform scientific work, a professional echelle spectrograph will be installed in the future and operated via optical fiber in the optical laboratory.
 With this instrument, the entire visual light spectrum can be imaged and evaluated in very high resolution with a single acquisition.

 The technique is standard at all professional observatories, is extremely accurate, and allows optimal use of scarce observing time (weather).
 The instrument is currently being assembled at Macquarie University in Sydney in the area of research and promotion of young scientists and will be put into operation at our facility.
 Commissioning is planned for 2023.
 This will allow us to use the central tool for non-contact astronomical analysis on a large scale and to apply and teach professional astronomical analysis methods at our facility.

 Our 70 square meter seminar room is our work, event and meeting place for astronomy working groups.
 It is equipped with a library, a modern media system and a kitchenette and thus offers space for public lectures and presentations.

 Waldbröl Observatory and the Nebra Sky Disk.

-Prof. Dr. Wolfhard Schlosser from Ruhr-University Bochum is a member of STScI e.
+Prof. Dr. Wolfhard Schlosser from Ruhr-University Bochum was a member of STScI e.
 V. and responsible astronomer for the examination of the Nebra Sky Disk.
-He has officially declared our observatory the „Reference Observatory of the Nebra Sky Disk“.
+He had officially declared our observatory the „Reference Observatory of the Nebra Sky Disk“.
 The disk discovery site (and its probable use) and Waldbröl Observatory are located on almost identical geographical latitude.
 Therefore, observations of our Bronze Age ancestors can be reproduced by observations of the sky.
 The complex procedure for the prehistoric determination of the times of sowing and harvesting are of great importance, especially in relation to the school objectives of the STScI.